-Europe consumes a quarter of the world's resources, but only produces around 3% of resources (Liljenstolpe and Karlsson, 2023)11.
-The products that the EU needs are most often made on other continents/countries (see figure 4), while waste products that could be a resource are shipped out of the EU to be deposited in landfills in third countries.
-On the other hand, CRM are faced with increasing export restrictions, circa fivefold since 2009 with about 10 % of them behind some measure of export restriction (Kowalski and Legendre, 2023)12.
-The availability of raw materials has a large impact on product pricing and, in extension, the potential economic sustainability of EU industries.
-While global production of raw materials has doubled since 1990, the demand is still bound to increase substantially the coming decades (IEA, 2021)8.
+Europe consumes a quarter of the world's resources, but only produces around 3% of resources11.
+The products that the EU needs are most often made on other continents/countries (see Fig. 4), while waste products that could be a resource are shipped out of the EU to be deposited in landfills in third countries.
+On the other hand, CRM are faced with increasing export restrictions, approximately five-fold since 2009, with about 10 % of them behind some measure of export restriction12.
+The availability of RM has a large impact on product pricing and, in extension, the potential economic sustainability of EU industries.
+While global production of RM has doubled since 1990, the demand is still bound to increase substantially during the coming decades9.